Sara Bahmanyar

 Sara Bahmanyar (سارا بهمنیار, born 21 March 1999) is an Iranian karateka.
 She won one of the bronze medals in the women's kumite 50 kg event at the 2018 World Karate Championships held in Madrid, Spain.

-She represented Iran at the 2020 Summer Olympics in Tokyo, Japan in the women's kumite 55 kg event.
+Bahmanyar represented Iran at the 2020 Summer Olympics in Tokyo, Japan in the women's kumite 55 kg event.

-She won one of the bronze medals in her event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+Bahmanyar won one of the bronze medals in her event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+She also won one of the bronze medals in her event at the 2023 Asian Karate Championships held in Melaka, Malaysia.
+She won one of the bronze medals in the women's 50 kg event at the 2022 Asian Games held in Hangzhou, China.
+She defeated Miho Miyahara of Japan in her bronze medal match.

+Bahmanyar won the gold medal in the women's 50 kg event at the 2025 World Games held in Chengdu, China.
+She defeated Moldir Zhangbyrbay of Kazakhstan in her gold medal match.